kamushadenes/chloe/README.md

 ### Pre-built binaries

-Pre-built binaries are available for Linux, macOS, and Windows.
+Pre-built binaries are available for Linux (amd64) and macOS (Intel and M1).

 You can download them from the [releases page](https://github.com/kamushadenes/chloe/releases).

+Windows might work if you compile from source but it's untested.

 ### From source